Prashi-Devops/nodes/README.md

 Success criteria:

-* The ServiceRamp flows, inbound services, templates, mappings, schemas, and look up tables identified
+ The ServiceRamp flows, inbound services, templates, mappings, schemas, and look up tables identified
-* TIdentified the golden source where ServiceRamp artifacts can be exported.
+* Identified the golden source where ServiceRamp artifacts can be exported.
-* TUsing ServiceRamp InitialImportAndCheck stored procedure identified all required import/export artifacts
+* Using ServiceRamp InitialImportAndCheck stored procedure identified all required import/export artifacts
-* TAd-hoc SQL statements needed for CHANGE data type
+* Ad-hoc SQL statements needed for CHANGE data type
-* TAll ServiceRamp artifacts exported and zipped to a package
+* All ServiceRamp artifacts exported and zipped to a package
-* TScript prepared to import zipped content into new ServiceRamp environment
+* Script prepared to import zipped content into new ServiceRamp environment

 [Top](#top)